 So in a modern enterprise IT shop, how can an architect dip their toes into Intent-Based Networks?

 Playing Infrastructure Leapfrog

 All data centers go through a lifecycle, where they rip out old equipment and replace it with newer, more powerful gear.
-I like to remind customers that if their servers are designed to be replaced every five years, then one sixth of their data center should be upgraded or replaced every year.
+I like to remind customers that if their servers are designed to be replaced every five years, then one-sixth of their data center should be upgraded or replaced every year.
 I describe this as “Server Leapfrog”.
-In reality this process is much more complicated, it can take a whole year to evacuate services from a compute pool.
+In reality, this process is much more complicated, it can take a whole year to evacuate services from a compute pool.
 If you have six rows of compute, you end up with four rows with no changes for the year, one row that is being decommissioned, and one row that is being rebuilt with new hardware.
-This formula is consistent based on the hardware refresh cycle, For example, if you operate six fields of rows, the model is generally the same as if you only have six racks.
+This formula is consistently based on the hardware refresh cycle.
+For example, if you operate six fields of rows, the model is generally the same as if you only have six racks.

 Once Rack1 has been completely decommissioned, Rack6 can be built in the same location

 If only networking and server deployments could be this easy